Oxford Business Group to launch Sharjah Report 2018

 The Report: Sharjah 2018 marks the culmination of more than 12 months of field research by a team of analysts from Oxford Business Group.
 The publication assesses trends and developments across the emirate, including those in macroeconomics, infrastructure, banking and others.

-OBG’s publication contains a contribution from His Highness Dr. Sheikh Sultan bin Mohamed Al Qasimi, Supreme Council Member and Ruler of Sharjah, together with a wide range of contributions from other high-profile personalities and a detailed sector-by-sector guide for investors.
+OBG’s publication contains a contribution from H.H.
+Dr. Sheikh Sultan bin Mohammed Al Qasimi, Supreme Council Member and Ruler of Sharjah, together with a wide range of contributions from other high-profile personalities and a detailed sector-by-sector guide for investors.

 The Report: Sharjah 2018 has been produced with Shurooq.
 Contributions have also been made by Sharjah Islamic Bank and Al Farouk Legal Group.